Raechil na Garnussil na Gallam

 I find myself baffled that now she is older and herself in the Constract it is she who now attracts my parents’ wrath without any intervention on my part.

 I had not realised how hard it is to keep frowning for any time.
-God knows, I have tried.
-My face just aches.

-I have been told by my parents and by the priest, of course, that it is not seemly to smile and laugh, especially a foolish wretched girl, that I mimic a demented monkey in appearance and sound.
-Indeed, that to laugh is an affront to the One True God Harnakos, for if you find humour in the sin and vice that is your existence you only mock Harnakos.
+I have been told by my parents and by the priest, of course, that it is not seemly to smile and laugh, especially a foolish wretched girl like me, that I resemble a demented monkey in appearance and sound.

 Therefore frowning is more seemly, though not easier on the face.